Like many modern programming languages,

 if we expect the above program to produce a different random number at each run,

-we should set a different seed by calling the rand.Seed
+we should set a different seed by calling the rand.Seed function

 when the program just starts.